 The Botryosphaeria dothidia fungus that causes Botryosphaeria canker enters environmentally stressed trees through openings caused by mechanical injury or insect damage.
-To help prevent this disease, water regularly during periods of drought, and avoid unnecessarily wounding the tree.
+To help prevent this disease, water your tree regularly during periods of drought, and avoid unnecessarily wounding the tree.

 The Verticillium dahliae and Verticillium albo-atrum fungi cause verticillium wilt, a serious infection that can cause rapid death in redbud trees.
 The fungus enters the tree through its roots and attacks the water transport system, or xylem, making it difficult for water and nutrients to travel throughout the tree.
 As the fungus grows, the tree biochemically attempts to stop the fungus from spreading by plugging up the water conducting system, which further inhibits the xylem's ability to transport water.

 In the early stages of the disease, only a few branches or one portion of the canopy will show symptoms.
 The leaves may be small, discolored or grow poorly, or the entire branch may suddenly die.
 The sapwood beneath the bark is usually discolored or streaked.
 The plant may die rapidly or more slowly depending on the health of the plant and the severity of the infection.

 Fungicides are ineffective against verticillium wilt.
 Keep plants healthy by fertilizing according to the needs of the soil.
 Water your redbud tree regularly during dry seasons, and prune out diseased branches with disinfected tools.
 There is no cure for verticillium wilt, but caring for the tree can postpone the inevitable by as long as several years.